-A. FINANCIAL STATEMENTS AS OF AND FOR SEPTEMBER 30, 2006
+A. FINANCIAL STATEMENTS AS OF AND FOR SEPTEMBER 30, 2008

-Carriers that have selected Financial Reporting Option 2 must prepare financial statements as of and for the year ended September 30, 2006 in accordance with OPM requirements and have those financial statements audited in accordance with GAGAS.
-Carriers that have selected Financial Reporting Option 1, on the other hand, should not prepare financial statements as of and for the year ended September 30, 2006.
-All carriers, however, must prepare and submit to OPM the Schedule of Selected Balances (Unaudited) and the Report of Subsequent Events, if necessary; see D in this Chapter.
+Carriers that have selected Financial Reporting Option 2 must prepare financial statements as of and for the year ended September 30 in accordance with OPM requirements and have those financial statements audited in accordance with GAGAS.
+Carriers that have selected Financial Reporting Option 1, on the other hand, should not prepare financial statements as of and for the year ended September 30.
+All carriers, however, must prepare and submit to OPM the Schedule of Selected Balances (Unaudited) and the Report of Subsequent Events, if necessary; see D in this chapter.

-B. ANNUAL ACCOUNTING STATEMENT AS OF AND FOR DECEMBER 31, 2006
+B. ANNUAL ACOUNTING STATEMENT AS OF AND FOR DECEMBER 31, 2008

-All carriers must submit an AAS as of December 31, 2006 in accordance with OPM requirements.
+All carriers must submit an AAS as of December 31 in accordance with OPM requirements.
 Carriers that have selected Financial Reporting Option 1 must have the AAS audited in accordance with GAGAS.

-C. JUNE 30, 2006 CLOSE [Primary Audit Coverage Only]
+C. JUNE 30, 2008, CLOSE (Primary Audit Coverage Only)

-A key component of the auditing approach adopted by OPM's independent auditor is the financial information that carriers subject to primary audit coverage must prepare as of and for the six or nine months ended June 30, 2006.
-The purpose of the June 30 close is to allow the practitioner to get an "early warning" of issues that would perhaps otherwise not have become evident until Federal fiscal year-end.
-It also affords the practitioner the ability to perform a majority of its test work earlier, thereby, lessening the effort and expense of opining on the September 30, 2006 financial statements or the AAS as and for the year-ended December 31, 2006.
+A key component of the auditing approach adopted by OPM's independent auditor is the financial information that carriers subject to primary audit coverage must prepare as of and for the six or nine months ended June 30.
+The purpose of the June 30 close is to give the practitioner an "early warning" of issues that perhaps would not have become evident until Federal fiscal year end.
+It also affords the practitioner the ability to perform a majority of its test work earlier, thereby, lessening the effort and expense of opining on the September 30 financial statements or the AAS as and for the year ended December 31.

 OPM does not prescribe a methodology for the June 30 close.
-A carriers may use a "hard", "soft", or hybrid approach to "closing its books" as of June 30.
-This is a decision, however, that carriers must be made in close consultation with their practitioners.
+A carrier may use a "hard", "soft", or hybrid approach to "closing its books" as of June 30.
+This is a decision, however, that carriers must make in close consultation with their practitioners.

-Although they will not be submitted to OPM, carriers must generate a balance sheet and income statement as of and for June 30, 2006.
-Carriers must provide these along with all supporting schedules and workpapers to their practitioners in such time as to allow their practitioners to meet the timeframes specified in the document entitled Audit Instructions for the Independent Public Accountants of Experience-Rated Carriers, prepared by OPM's independent auditor and forwarded directly by it to each audit coverage carrier's practitioner and to the carrier [see Chapter IV].
+Carriers must generate a balance sheet and income statement as of and for June 30, and they must provide these along with all supporting schedules and workpapers to their practitioners in such time as to allow their practitioners to meet the timeframes specified in the document entitled Audit Instructions for the Independent Public Accountants of Experience-Rated Carriers, prepared by OPM's independent auditor and forwarded directly by it to each audit coverage carrier's practitioner and to the carrier (see Chapter IV).

-Carriers that have selected Financial Reporting Option 1 -- audited financial statements as of December 31st - must produce an income statement for the six-month period ending June 30, 2006.
-Carriers that have selected Financial Reporting Option 2 - audited financial statements as of September 30, 2006 - must produce an income statement for the nine-month period ending June 30, 2006.
-To assist carriers with their June 30, 2006 "close", OPM will provide a Report of Letter of Credit Account Activity as of June 30 no later than July 7, 2006.
+Carriers that have selected Financial Reporting Option 1 - audited financial statements as of December 31 - must produce an income statement for the six-month period ending June 30.
+Carriers that have selected Financial Reporting Option 2 - audited financial statements as of September 30 - must produce an income statement for the nine-month period ending June 30.
+To assist carriers with their June 30 "close", OPM will provide a Report of Letter of Credit Account Activity no later than the fourth business day after the ending reporting period.